userfront/guide/docs/quickstart.md

 Give it a try: fill out your signup form and submit it.

-Your form is in [Dev mode](/dev-mode.html), which means it goes through the signup flow without creating a new user each time.
+Your form is in [dev mode](/dev-mode.html), which means it goes through the signup flow without creating a new user each time.

 Upon successful signup, the form does 2 things: